Document history for DynamoDB - Amazon DynamoDB

 AWS CloudTrail support for Amazon DynamoDB DynamoDB is now integrated with CloudTrail.
 CloudTrail captures API calls made from the DynamoDB console or from the DynamoDB API and tracks them in log files.
 For more information, see Logging DynamoDB operations by using AWS CloudTrail and the AWS CloudTrail User Guide.
 May 28, 2015

 Improved support for Query expressions This release adds a new KeyConditionExpression parameter to the Query API.
 A Query reads items from a table or an index using primary key values.
 The KeyConditionExpression parameter is a string that identifies primary key names, and conditions to be applied to the key values; the Query retrieves only those items that satisfy the expression.
 The syntax of KeyConditionExpression is similar to that of other expression parameters in DynamoDB, and allows you to define substitution variables for names and values within the expression.
-For more information, see Query operations in DynamoDB.
+For more information, see Querying tables in DynamoDB.
 April 27, 2015

 Scan API for secondary indexes In DynamoDB, a Scan operation reads all of the items in a table, applies user-defined filtering criteria, and returns the selected data items to the application.
 This same capability is now available for secondary indexes too.
 To scan a local secondary index or a global secondary index, you specify the index name and the name of its parent table.
 By default, an index Scan returns all of the data in the index; you can use a filter expression to narrow the results that are returned to the application.
-For more information, see Working with scans in DynamoDB.
+For more information, see Scanning tables in DynamoDB.
 February 10, 2015

 Online operations for global secondary indexes Online indexing lets you add or remove global secondary indexes on existing tables.
 With online indexing, you do not need to define all of a table's indexes when you create a table; instead, you can add a new index at any time.
 Similarly, if you decide you no longer need an index, you can remove it at any time.
 Online indexing operations are non-blocking, so that the table remains available for read and write activity while indexes are being added or removed.
-For more information, see Managing Global Secondary Indexes.
+For more information, see Managing Global Secondary Indexes in DynamoDB.
 January 27, 2015

 Document model support with JSON DynamoDB allows you to store and retrieve documents with full support for document models.
 New data types are fully compatible with the JSON standard and allow you to nest document elements within one another.
 You can use document path dereference operators to read and write individual elements, without having to retrieve the entire document.
 This release also introduces new expression parameters for specifying projections, conditions and update actions when reading or writing data items.
 To learn more about document model support with JSON, see Data types and Using expressions in DynamoDB.
 October 7, 2014